pub struct Uart { /* private fields */ }Expand description

 bytes.

-indicates how long read
+timeout indicates how long read blocks while waiting for

-uses a 0.1 second resolution.
+incoming data. timeout uses a 0.1 second resolution.
 Maximum

 value: 25.5 seconds.